 Yes — but post with a purpose!
 Remember, quality over quantity, even if more people are at home in front of their phones.
 Focus on your tone.
 It doesn’t have to be somber — in fact, it can even be humorous if your brand allows that.
 Keep your posts in good taste and remember to be sensitive to the world around us.

-Refrain from posting about the coronavirus unless it is relevant to your business.
+Refrain from posting about Covid-19 unless it is relevant to your business.
 Constantly giving people updates can feel spammy.
 It’s OK to mention it, but don’t make all of your content surrounding news-like updates about it.

 Focus on people.
 Consider interviewing some of your employees for a spotlight post.
 Ask about specifics of their job, what they enjoy most about working for your company, what they like to do in their free time, etc. People love to learn more about the “behind the scenes” and get to know a more human side of the company.